-The City is also subject to the State's Parking Service Levy, which has again risen disproportionately over the last 3 years, with little advance notice, which has had a significant impact on the cost of public and private parking within the City.
+The City is also subject to the State's Parking Service Levy, which has again risen disproportionately over recent years, with little advance notice, has had a significant impact on the cost of public and private parking within the City.
 There are also concerns over what benefits to public transport have been achieved through the use of these specifically quarantined funds.